 What’s the best time to visit Florence?

-If you’re really into historical celebrations and/or bare chested men wrestling each other, you might still want to plan your visit around 24th June, when the annual finals of the Calcio storico take place: This very physical competition between four teams from different parts of Florence has been held since the 16th century and is one of the city’s major events.
+If you’re really into historical celebrations and/or bare-chested men wrestling each other, you might still want to plan your visit around 24th June, when the annual finals of the Calcio storico take place: this very physical competition between four teams from different parts of Florence has been held since the 16th century and is one of the city’s major events.

-Apart from that, the best time to visit us autumn, preferably in October.
+Apart from that, the best time to visit is autumn, preferably in October.
 There will still be crowds, but less than in summer.
-You will usually still be able to drink your Chianti outside in the piazza – plus, you can feast on castagnaccio (chestnut cake) and oglio nuovo, an oil made from freshly harvested olives, which itself is a reason to visit.
+You will usually still be able to drink your Chianti outside in the piazza – plus, you can feast on castagnaccio (chestnut cake) and oglio nuovo, an oil made from freshly harvested olives, which in itself is a reason to visit.

-Few facts about Florence:
+a Few facts about Florence

-In fact, the city itself is so abundantly lined with art it can easily come across as one big, stunning open air museum, but it’s so much more than that.
-A fashion hot spot, home to glorious food, site of a turbulent history and along with that of course the Medici – a family dynasty so rich, so influential and so dramatic you would think they will be turned into a TV show soon (until you find out they already have).
+In fact, the city itself is so abundantly lined with art it can easily come across as one big, stunning open-air museum, but it’s so much more than that.
+A fashion hot spot, home to glorious food, site of a turbulent history and along with that, of course, the Medici – a family dynasty so rich, so influential and so dramatic you would think they will be turned into a TV show soon (until you find out they already have).

-One day in Florence itinerary:
+One day in Florence itinerary